InfinityTools/WeiduModPackagerLibrary/README.md

 # WeiDU Mod Package Builder (core library)

-Reusable core packager workflow.
+Reusable core packager workflow invoked by the [WeiduModPackager](https://github.com/InfinityTools/WeiduModPackager).
 Do not use directly!